apricotweave91483/misc-tools/clink/README.md

 ## Why I made it

-- I wanted a place to store data structs , algos , or helper functions for puzzles that needed them , and I wanted to avoid manual copy/paste
+- I wanted a place to store data structs , algos , or helper functions for puzzles
+     - concat those when I needed them
+     - avoid manual copy/paste